lpodev/DrinkWaterReminder_byLPOdev/README.md

 ## Dev Team
 ### Info
-LPO - IT Student at CPNV
+LPOdev

 ### Used repositories
 Twit: https://github.com/ttezel/twit

 ### Contact
-Feel free to open an issue to start a conversation.
+*Feel free to open an issue* to start a conversation.